Loading Scale Systems...

 Two systems in one brain: fast intuition versus slow deliberation

 Here is where it gets interesting.
-You experience yourself as a System 2 creature, someone who thinks things through, weighs evidence, and decides rationally.
-But System 2 is lazy.
-It prefers to endorse whatever System 1 suggests rather than do its own work.
+You experience yourself as a careful thinker - someone who weighs evidence and decides rationally.
+But the careful mode is lazy.
+It prefers to endorse whatever the fast mode suggests rather than do its own work.
 Most of the time, this arrangement works beautifully.
-System 1 draws on years of pattern recognition to deliver fast, good-enough answers.
-But when System 1 encounters a problem it was not designed for, it still produces an answer.
-It just produces a wrong one, confidently, and System 2 often accepts it without checking.
+The fast mode draws on years of pattern recognition to deliver fast, good-enough answers.
+But when the fast mode encounters a problem it was not designed for, it still produces an answer.
+It just produces a wrong one, confidently, and the careful mode often accepts it without checking.

-Consider a simple example.
+Consider Shane Frederick's "bat-and-ball" problem from his 2005 Cognitive Reflection Test, since used in hundreds of studies.
 A bat and ball cost $1.10 together.
 The bat costs $1.00 more than the ball.
 How much does the ball cost?
-System 1 immediately suggests 10 cents.
+The fast mode immediately suggests 10 cents.
 It feels right.
 It is wrong.
 The ball costs 5 cents, and the bat costs $1.05.
-Most people, including students at elite universities, get this wrong on first attempt, not because they cannot do arithmetic, but because System 1 delivers an answer so quickly and confidently that System 2 never bothers to check.
+In Frederick's original samples - including students at MIT, Princeton, and Harvard - well over half got this wrong on first attempt, not because they cannot do arithmetic but because the fast mode delivers an answer so quickly and confidently that the careful mode never bothers to check.
 This is how decisions go sideways: not through ignorance, but through misplaced confidence in intuition.

 The bat-and-ball problem: when System 1 answers before System 2 checks